ljdnielsen/pigeon_conservation/docs/notes/species_tree.md

 paup> bandb
 ~~~

-The best tree and its calculated statistics, as listed below, were printed using the following command:
+The best tree and its calculated statistics, as listed below, were printed to the screen with 'describetrees':

 ~~~
 paup> describetrees 1/plot=phylogram